Initialize a Zmanim instance.

 Civil dusk; Sun is 6° below the horizon in the evening.
 Because degree-based functions estimate the amount of light in the sky, the result is not impacted by elevation.

-if elevation adjustment is enabled
+Returns true if elevation adjustment is enabled

 for zmanim support elevation adjustment